Number: 6:15 School Accountability The Board monitors student achievement and the quality of the District's work.

 Number: 6:30 Organization of Instruction Summary: The District has instructional levels for grades Early Childhood through 8th Grade.
 For instructional purposes, students may be placed in groups that do not follow grade level designations."

 Number: 6:40 Curriculum Development Summary: The Superintendent shall recommend a comprehensive curriculum that is aligned with the District's educational philosophy and goals, student needs, and State and Federal requirements.

 Number: 6:50 School Wellness Summary: Good nutrition and physical activity shall be promoted in the District's educational programs, school activities, and meal programs.
 The community is invited to provide suggestions and comments concerning the development, implementation, and improvement of the school wellness policy.

 Number: 6:55 Child Sexual Abuse Summary: To prevent and raise awareness about child sexual abuse, the District will: educate students through an age appropriate curriculum; train school personnel; provide educational information to parents/guardians; identify available counseling and resources for students; and provide emotional and educational support for students.

-Number: 6:60 Curriculum Content Summary: Each grade level shall contain instruction on subjects required by Federal and State laws and regulations.
+Number: 6:60 Curriculum Content Summary: Each grade level shall contain instruction on subjects required by State laws and regulations.